Aaron

 Read MoreThe Texas Raw Land Playbook for Buyers and Their Brokers, Part 2: Regulatory and Infrastructure Risk in Residential Tract Developments

-Buying residential land in a Texas development requires understanding the regulatory and infrastructure framework that determines whether a home can actually be built.
-This guide explains how subdivision structure, utilities, septic feasibility, groundwater regulation, floodplain risk, and tax valuation mechanics affect cost, timing, and buildability before closing.
+Buying raw residential land in a Texas development requires understanding the regulatory and infrastructure framework that determines whether a home can actually be built.
+This guide explains how subdivision structure, utilities, septic feasibility, groundwater regulation, floodplain risk, and agriculture/wildlife valuation mechanics affect cost, timing, and buildability before closing.

 Read MoreThe Texas Raw Land Playbook for Buyers and Their Brokers, Part 1: The TREC Contract as the Buyer’s Leverage Framework